MRF Share Price History (1990–2025)

 • Face Value: ₹10 per share

-The journey of MRF share price from ₹332 in 1990 to over ₹1.5 lakh in 2024 shows how long-term investment in fundamentally strong businesses can generate massive wealth.
+The journey of MRF share price from ₹332 in 1990 to over ₹1.5 lakh in 2024 stands as one of the greatest examples of long-term wealth creation in Indian stock market history.

 Question and Answer About MRF Share History